bac-challenges/3dEYE/README.md

-Simple Wather app implemented with Swift, SwiftUI and MVVM
+Simple Weather app implemented using Swift, SwiftUI and MVVM